 WARNING: This message has originated from an External Source.
 This may be a phishing expedition that can result in unauthorized access to our IT System.
 Please use proper judgment and caution when opening attachments, clicking links, or responding to this email.

-On Thursday, we will meet at Teal Pond at Riverlands at 8 am.
-Bring lunch if you wish.
+On Thursday, we will meet at Riverlands at Teal Pond Parking Lot at 8 am.
+(Note that the forecast is for rain showers)

 David Becher